asntr/chrono-synclastic-infundibulum/webchat/README.md

-login: Asntr password: testpass interface is under development
+login: Asntr password: testpass.
+DO NOT EVALUETE THIS